phlex-ruby/phlex.fun/handbook/first-component.md

 end
 ```

 Not the most exciting component, but it’s a start.
-We can use it like this:
+We can use it from another component like this:

 ::: code-group